soxueren/atsd/api/sql/README.md

 ### Collation

-Ordering of strings is based on their Unicode value.
+Strings are ordered [lexicographically](examples/order-by-string-collation.md), based on Unicode values. `NULL` has the lowest possible value and is listed first when sorted in ascending order.

 | **ATSD** | **MySQL** | **PostgreSQL** | **Oracle** |
 | ---- | ---- | ---- | ---- |